 In 2020, the BPU ordered the commencement of a comprehensive affiliate and management audit of PSE&G. It has been more than ten years since the BPU last conducted a management and affiliate audit of this kind of PSE&G, which is initiated periodically as required by New Jersey statutes/regulations.
 Phase 1 of the audit reviews affiliate relations and cost allocation between PSE&G and its affiliates, including an analysis of the relationship between PSE&G and PSEG Energy Resources & Trade, LLC, a wholly owned subsidiary of PSEG Power over the past ten years, and between PSE&G and PSEG LI.
 Phase 2 is a comprehensive management audit, which addresses, among other things, executive management, corporate governance, system operations, human resources, cyber security, compliance with customer protection requirements and customer safety.
 The audit officially began in late May 2021.
 The BPU Audit Staff submitted the final audit report to the BPU in June 2023.
-The report is currently pending a public comment period.
+The report BPU is currently pending a considering public comment period. comments on the audit report and has not yet determined which audit recommendations it will require PSE&G to implement.
 It is not possible at this time to predict the outcome of this matter.